 Rob Pilatus and Fab Morvan, the faces of the duo, attempted a genuine comeback a few years later but were unsuccessful.

 Ashlee Simpson, sister of pop star Jessica Simpson, had begun to get her own music career off the ground when she landed a prized spot as a musical guest on Saturday Night Live in 2004.
 "Pieces Of Me," the first song of the buzzed-about performance, went well enough.
 But when Simpson took the stage for her second song, the backing track for the first song, "Pieces Of Me," began to play instead.

 Stunned, Simpson performed a brief jig before running off stage.
 The show went to commercial a minute later.

-"I’ll hold my head high and say I think it was silly of me to do it, silly of me to blame the band, I was just so f---ing embarrassed," she later said in a statement, blaming the incident on acid reflux and her voice being shot.
+"I’ll hold my head high and say I think it was silly of me to do it, silly of me to blame the band, I was just so f*cking embarrassed," she later said in a statement, blaming the incident on acid reflux and her voice being shot.

 Backlash immediately ensued, and Shocked went on the Piers Morgan show to set the record straight, but was unable to undo the damage that had been done.
 She faded into obscurity soon after.

 - 5821 VOTES